This article was originally published on performancein.com

 In Generation One of the affiliate industry (1996–2007) and for most of Generation Two (2008–2014), attribution was generally determined by the “last-click.”
 The industry assumed that the touchpoint closest to the transaction was the most valuable.
 It’s also important to note the industry made this assumption when there were far fewer paid online marketing channels.

 Retailers chose last click over “first click” because they feared that affiliates would focus on driving clicks instead of value and then claim credit at a later date for sales closed by other publishers or through other channels.
-Ironically, last-click attribution ultimately made cookie stuffing, forced clicks, and similar tactics appealing to many online marketers.
+Ironically, last-click attribution ultimately made cookie stuffing, forced clicks, and fraudulent tactics appealing to many online marketers.

 These tactics discouraged affiliates who connected with customers at the top of the funnel.
 By focusing on offering valuable, brand-aligned content, these affiliates risked losing their commissions to affiliates who engaged in lower-value tactics.
 For example, Affiliate X would create high-value content that engaged customers and helped move them closer to a making a purchase.
 Then Affiliate Y would swoop in with a special offer and claim full credit for the transaction even though it did little to initiate it.